The Boxador dog or Boxer Lab mix is playing, energetic, loyal, and loving.

 The Boxador is an extremely popular cross-breed, which is perhaps not surprising given that its parents are both in the list of America’s top ten breeds.

-Although combining two breeds could gives the puppies traits from both parents, it can provide pups who take after one breed or the other instead.
+Although combining two breeds could give the puppies traits from both parents, it can provide pups who take after one breed or the other instead.

 Regardless of the mix of your genes your pup ends up with, a Boxer Lab Mix dog is likely to be a medium to large dog, active, loyal, easy to train and very fond of challenges – of both the physical and mental kind!